We believe in the importance of an education that engages with the head, the heart and the hand.

 Education of the ‘Heart’ involves the building of character traits such as kindness, tolerance and resilience.
 Children develop their understanding of spiritual, moral, social and cultural themes helping them to become happy and confident members of not just our school community but of the local, national and global community.
 As a Rights Respecting School our children have the opportunity to discuss, debate and learn from the United Nations Convention on the Rights of the Child.

 Education of the ‘Hand’ aims to develop a ‘can do’ attitude in our children.
 We nurture creativity, imagination and problem solving.
-We highly value the work that our children produce and we celebrate this work through whole school assemblies, displays, exhibitions and productions.
+We highly value the work that our children produce and we celebrate this work through whole school assemblies, displays, exhibitions, themed weeks and productions.

 To learn more about our Creative Curriculum please click here for the Curriculum policy and read the information below and on the pages within this menu tab.

-Children in Nursery, Foundation and Reception classes follow a learning programme based on the Government’s Framework for the Early Years Foundation Stage 2012.
+Children in Nursery and Reception classes follow a learning programme based on the Government’s Framework for the Early Years Foundation Stage 2012.
 They are given experiences and learning opportunities which develop their skills and concepts in seven areas.

 The three prime areas are: